tmacoin/tmapostapp/README.md

   ![newLogin](app/images/android4a.png)

-If you do have a keys.csv file and passphrase, it will only prompt you for the existing passphrase.
+If you do have a keys.csv file and passphrase, it will prompt you for the existing passphrase.
 The example exhibit below is the prompt when a user  copied their existing keys.csv file to the Download directory and then started the app.

   ![login](app/images/android4b.png)